raibu-stream/hls-playlist/README.md

 ");
 ```

+## Features

+* `steering-manifest`: Enables support for serializing and deserializing steering manifests.

 ## Roadmap

 This library is 100% finished and feature-complete as far as serializing tags goes, but I'd like to eventually implement a serializer for the higher level playlist representation, and also deserialization.